-Dropbox, the file-sharing company has filed for a non-public U.S initial public offering, according to sources familiar with the case.
+Dropbox, the file-sharing company, has filed for a non-public U.S initial public offering, according to sources familiar with the case.
 The companies JPMorgan Chase & Co. and Goldman Sachs Group Inc. will be leading the potential listing.

-Dropbox is the newest name in the growing list of big tech companies that are looking to go public in the American at such an early stage of 2018.
+Dropbox is the newest name in the growing list of big tech companies that are looking to go public in the America at such an early stage of 2018.
 According to the confidential sources, the company’s stock is likely to trade higher after things go public.